typijs/typijs/CONTRIBUTING.md

     1. Open first terminal, run `ng build core --watch` and waiting it finish then go to next step
     2. Open second terminal, run `ng build module --watch` and waiting it finish then go to next step
-    3. Open first terminal, run `ng build portal --watch` and waiting it finish then go to next step
+    3. Open third terminal, run `ng build portal --watch` and waiting it finish then go to next step

 * Run in watch mode